+It was one of the first sunny days we'd had in a long, long time.
+That morning, we packed our bags and crossed the sun-kissed Golden Gate into the city, headeding south on the 1, atop curving cliffs with the ocean crashing below.
 It was a beautiful drive.
 The dunes on our right were splashed with thick patches of color—bright orange, red, electric green, and a vibrant rust color blended between it all.
 The brilliant tapestry was composed of a million blades of succulents, indiscernible from a distance, yet extraordinary close-up, like a painting done in pointillism.

-The Captain's Inn seemed to be one of the only lodgings in the town.
-It was constructed in a colonial style, but painted a blue that fell somewhere between cobalt and turquoise.
-Neighboring the Inn were fields of yellow flowers, with tall, hardy stalks that bent with the breeze—it suited the house to be bordered by such wild neighbors, and gave me the impression that the inn too, could only thrive in soil by the sea.
+There were no houses or neighborhoods, and the Captain's Inn seemed to be one of the only lodgings in the town.
+It was constructed in a colonial style but painted a blue that fell somewhere between cobalt and turquoise.
+Neighboring the inn were fields of yellow flowers, with tall, hardy stalks that leaned left to right with the breeze—it suited the house to be bordered by such neighbors and gave me the impression that the inn too, could only thrive in soil by the sea.

 The frame of the bed sat in the hull of a boat—called the San Pedro in another life—and above the bed was the glass frame of the Captain's lookout.
-Across was a fireplace, and beneath the far-side of the window was a deep, soaking tub, perfect for running with the window thrown open to let in the ocean breeze.
+Across was a fireplace, and beneath the far-side of the window was a deep, soaking tub, perfect for running with the window thrown open to the ocean breeze.

 The next morning, I woke an hour before the sunrise and watched from my warm bed as the waters turned from a pale amethyst to a lavender-blue, patterned with dark winged ripples pulled by ducks and bobbing seals.
 Wine-bottle birds looked on, unmoving from the water's edge, facing north towards the marina.

 I dressed and pulled open the door.
 The light was soft; the world was still.
 Silky clouds wisped over the fields, like curtains, and my breath made clouds as I hurried over the sidewalk to the kitchen to find coffee.
 The innkeeper, a graceful African-American woman with stunning headwraps and a warm smile, greeted me.
 Her name was Meldalinna.
-We made small-talk as she prepared the breakfast, and I stirred cream into my coffee.
+We made small talk as she prepared the breakfast, and I stirred cream into my coffee.
 I went into the living room and sat at the window, writing and journaling in the quiet, while the sun crept above the blue ridge and made the wildflowers dance with light.